khabbib/jetStream/README.md

   <h1>JetStream </h1>

 </div>

+<h1>this repo has been uppgrated to a new repo in jetstream org.</h1>

 A desktop based flight application with an intractive world map and geolocation support.
 The application's main goal is to serve individer with thier bookning flight in a very easy way.